Spring Garden Revival

 Contact Morton Grove’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Morton Grove.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
-Accepted materials include thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
-Only biodegradable paper yard waste bags or rigid containers (32-gallon maximum) are permitted—plastic bags are strictly prohibited.
-Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check the seasonal collection schedule and ensure that all materials are placed at the curb on designated days.
-For drop-off, a resident permit or sticker may be required, and operating hours are posted seasonally.
-For more information or to confirm current requirements, contact:
+Accepted materials include dethatched grass, leaves, and small branches, but all must be placed in biodegradable paper bags—plastic bags are strictly prohibited.
+Rigid containers (up to 32 gallons) may also be used if clearly marked for yard waste.
+Commercial contractors must adhere to specific fee structures and may require permits for large-scale disposal.
+Residents should check the seasonal collection schedule and ensure that materials are separated according to municipal guidelines.
+For more information on hours, permit requirements, and accepted materials, contact:

 Morton Grove Department of Public Works